-S6.3 Sexual Harm Prevention Orders
+S6.3 Sexual harm prevention orders

-ARCHBOLD 20-272; BLACKSTONE'S E21; SENTENCING REFERENCER § 82
+ARCHBOLD 20-272; BLACKSTONE'S E21; SENTENCING REFERENCER § 83

-- This order, which has superseded the Sexual Offences Prevention Order, may be made on D's conviction of a relevant sexual offence i.e. one listed in SOA 2003 Schedule 3 or Schedule 5, where the court is satisfied that it is necessary to make an order for the purpose of protecting the public or a member of the public from sexual harm. - 2.
-A draft of the order should be supplied to the court and to D by the prosecution not less than two days before the hearing.
-157 It should not be drafted by the police. - 3.
+- 1. This order may be made on D's conviction of a relevant sexual offence, ie one listed in schedule 3 or schedule 5 Sexual Offences Act (2003)212, where the court is satisfied that it is necessary to make an order for the purpose of protecting the public or a member of the public from sexual harm. - 2.
+A draft of the order should be supplied to the court and to D by the prosecution not less than two days before the hearing.213 It should not be drafted by the police. - 3.
 Any order must be tailored to meet the harm D represents and made in terms that are enforceable. - 4.
-The court ought to address three questions when considering making an order: - (1) Is the making of an order necessary to protect from sexual harm through the commission of further scheduled offences? - (2) If some order is necessary, are the terms proposed nevertheless oppressive? - (3) Overall, are the terms proportionate?: Allen.
-158 - 5.
-Orders must be in clear terms and capable of being understood by D without recourse to legal advice. - 6.
-Orders may be for a fixed period of not less than five years or without limit of time159, although any sentencer considering an SHPO that will extend beyond the statutory notification period will wish to consider the principles set out at para 25 of McLellan160 to the effect that: - (1) an SHPO might extend beyond the statutory notification requirements but - (2) no order should be longer than necessary; and - (3) no indefinite SHPO should be made without careful thought and explanation, especially bearing in mind such an order will extend the significant consequences of the notification requirements [see chapter S8.1 below] until the expiry of the order: SA 2020 s.352. - 7.
-Orders may be renewed or varied on application to the court by D or an interested chief officer of police. - 8.
-When considering appropriate requirements, the court should note that the definition of a child for the purposes of the SHPO regime is a person aged under 18: [SA 2020 s.358].
+The order may impose prohibitions or positive requirements.214 - 5.
+The court ought to address three questions when considering making an order: - (1) Is the making of an order necessary to protect from sexual harm through the commission of further scheduled offences? - (2) If some order is necessary, are the terms proposed nevertheless oppressive? - (3) Overall, are the terms proportionate?
+Allen.215 - 6.
+Orders must be in clear terms and capable of being understood by D without recourse to legal advice. - 7.
+Orders may be for a fixed period of not less than five years or without limit of time, 216 although any sentencer considering a Sexual Harm Prevention Order (SHPO) that will extend beyond the statutory notification period will wish to consider the principles set out at para.
+25 of McLellan217 to the effect that: - (1) an SHPO might extend beyond the statutory notification requirements, but - (2) no order should be longer than necessary; and - (3) no indefinite SHPO should be made without careful thought and explanation, especially bearing in mind such an order will extend the significant consequences of the notification requirements [see chapter S8.1 below] until the expiry of the order: s.352 SA 2020. - 8.
+Orders may be renewed or varied on application to the court by D or an interested chief officer of police.